 Should I buy rechargeable lights?

 Most of the bike lights you’ll find on the market today are conveniently outfitted with a USB port for recharging.
 This is super handy and means that you can charge up your bike lights with a power bank, on your computer while you work, or plug them into the wall the night before a ride.
 Rechargeable led bike lights are handy and better for the environment, so there’s really no reason to opt for anything else.

 For standard road cycling, you’re going to want something with a fairly broad light angle and a selection of light modes.
 Definitely look for pulse and false modes plus a few others.
 As previously mentioned, you probably don’t need anything super bright if you’re sticking to the road.

 And the advantage of weaker lights is that they tend to be lightweight and have improved run times because the brightness isn’t too excessive.
 Water resistance is another feature you’ll want to have, as well as something that has a user-friendly strap made of a flexible material.
 This makes it easier to mount and remove it repeatedly from your bike.

 How much should I expect to spend?

-As with all things bike-related, there’s a pretty wide range of products available and they have equally divergent price points to match.
-Thinking about the environment you’ll be riding in and how often you’re going to use the lights will probably help you narrow down your options.
-For around €60 you’ll be able to get a reliable set of lights to see, whereas €20 should be enough to outfit you with adequate lights to be seen.
-Don’t forget to take your lights off if leaving your bike parked, though!
-They have a tendency to wander off if left unattended.
+As with all things bike-related, there’s a wide range of products available at equally differing price points to match.
+Thinking about the environment you’ll be riding in and how often you’re going to use the lights will help you narrow down your choices.
+You’ll be able to get a reliable set of leds of good build quality to see for about 60£/€, whereas €20 should outfit you with adequate lights to be seen.
+Don’t forget to take your lights off anytime you park your bike!
+They have a tendency to wander off on their own if left unattended.